OpenMPT/openmpt/libopenmpt/dox/gettingstarted.md

  -  Visual Studio:

-     -  You will find solutions for Visual Studio 2017 and 2019 in the corresponding `build/vsVERSIONwin7/` folder.
+     -  You will find solutions for Visual Studio in the matching `build/vsVERSIONwinWINDOWSVERSION/` folder.
-        Projects that target Windows 10 Desktop (including ARM and ARM64) are available in `build/vsVERSIONwin10/` (Visual Studio 2017 requires SDK version 10.0.16299).
         Minimal projects that target Windows 10 UWP are available in `build/vsVERSIONuwp/`.
         Most projects are supported with any of the mentioned Visual Studio